ksachdeva/adk-chatkit/README.md

 ## Examples applications

-There are 3 applications (ported from https://github.com/openai/openai-chatkit-advanced-samples)
+There are 4 example applications (3 are ported from https://github.com/openai/openai-chatkit-advanced-samples)

 ### Facts & Guide